Moeen Ali: Charity work

 Ali is an Ambassador of StreetChance, a programme providing free weekly cricket coaching sessions in deprived areas in the UK, run by the Cricket Foundation and Barclays Spaces For Sports.
 In January 2015, he joined Orphans in Need, an international NGO, as a Global Brand Ambassador and carried the charity's logo on his bat.
 Speaking after his stint at the crease, Moeen Ali said, "I enjoy coming back to the community where I grew up playing tapeball cricket.
 It keeps you grounded.
 I hope that, as an ambassador for the charity, I can pass on some useful advice and help inspire children like the ones here today involved in StreetChance.

 It's so important that schemes like StreetChance give young people the opportunity to play cricket and to learn key life skills, wherever they're from, whatever their background."

 Personal life

 Ali is married to Firoza Hossain.
 They have a daughter and a son.
+Ali is a keen football fan and a lifelong supporter of Liverpool FC.